e-sensing/sits/README.md

 #> 3     -55.7    -11.8 2013-09-14 2014-08-29 Forest  MOD13Q1-6 <tibble [23 × 3]>
 ```

-After a time series is imported, it is loaded in a tibble.
-The first six
+After a time series has been obtained, it is loaded in a tibble.
+The
-columns contain the metadata: spatial and temporal location, label
+first six columns contain the metadata: spatial and temporal location,
-assigned to the sample, and coverage from where the data has been
+label assigned to the sample, and coverage from where the data has been
 extracted.
 The spatial location is given in longitude and latitude
 coordinates.
 The first sample has been labelled “Pasture”, at location
 (-55.65931, -11.76267), and is considered valid for the period